tripham208/repo_pmt_ws-fcj-003/content/2-Running Airflow Locally/2.2-User cases/2.2.1-Local to S3/_index.md

 pre : " <b> 2.2.1 </b> "
 ---

-# Transfer Data from Amazon S3 to Redshift

 ## 1. Introduction

 In this example we will upload files(eg: [data_sample_240101](/repo_pmt_ws-fcj-003/resources/data_sample_240101.zip)) from the local file system to Amazon S3 using Airflow running in Docker